sebaserri/library-api/README.md

 ## Endpoints

 Import file "Library API.postman_collection.json" to run the test on Postman.
-There is endpoints for Publications and Authors.
+There are endpoints for Publications and Authors.